 - Caesars Entertainment Corporation (“CEC”) in the chapter 11 cases of its subsidiary, Caesars Entertainment Operating Company, Inc. (“CEOC”), and certain of CEOC’s wholly owned subsidiaries involving approximately $18 billion of secured and unsecured debt.
 We also represent CEC in certain litigation and corporate matters relating to CEOC;

 - Apollo Global Management in the restructuring of Claire's, one of the world's leading specialty retailers of fashionable jewelry and accessories for girls, teens, and young women, and certain of its affiliates, including in its chapter 11 cases;

 - Apollo Capital Management, on behalf of certain funds and accounts it manages, in providing postpetition financing to Westinghouse Electric Company and certain of its subsidiaries and affiliates;

 - An ad hoc group of prepetition and postpetition lenders of Charming Charlie, a leading specialty retailer focused on colorful fashion jewelry, handbags, apparel, gifts and beauty products, in the company’s restructuring through a prearranged chapter 11 case; and

 - Time Warner Cable in connection with its $17.6 billion acquisition, together with Comcast Corporation, of chapter 11 debtor Adelphia Communications Corporation.
 We also assisted with related transactions redeeming Comcast’s 21% stake in Time Warner Cable and swapping cable systems serving more than two million customers.

 - Verso Corporation and its affiliates, a large North American producer of printing and specialty papers and pulps, as special counsel in connection with financing matters in their chapter 11 cases;

 - School Specialty, one of the largest suppliers of supplemental educational products, equipment and standard based curriculum, in all aspects of its chapter 11 case;

-- Houghton Mifflin Harcourt Publishing Company, a leading textbook publisher, in the negotiation, filing and consummation of a prepackaged chapter 11 reorganization plan that eliminated approximately $3.1 billion in debt and $250 million in annual interest costs.
+- Houghton Mifflin Harcourt, a leading textbook publisher, in the negotiation, filing and consummation of a prepackaged chapter 11 reorganization plan that eliminated approximately $3.1 billion in debt and $250 million in annual interest costs.
 The company emerged from chapter 11 in a mere 32 days;